altimmons/LangNotes/C++.md

 >
 > -   [dynamic\_cast](https://docs.microsoft.com/en-us/cpp/cpp/dynamic-cast-operator?view=msvc-160) Used for conversion of polymorphic types.
 >
+>> This type of conversion is called an "upcast" because it moves a pointer up a class hierarchy, from a derived class to a class it is derived from.
+An upcast is an implicit conversion.
+>>
+>> If `type-id` is void\*, a run-time check is made to determine the actual type of `expression`.
+The result is a pointer to the complete object pointed to by `expression`.
+F
+>
 > -   [static\_cast](https://docs.microsoft.com/en-us/cpp/cpp/static-cast-operator?view=msvc-160) Used for conversion of nonpolymorphic types.

+>> The **`static_cast`** operator can be used for operations such as converting a pointer to a base class to a pointer to a derived class.
+Such conversions are not always safe.
+>>
+>> In general you use **`static_cast`** when you want to convert numeric data types such as enums to ints or ints to floats, and you are certain of the data types involved in the conversion.

 >
 > -   [const\_cast](https://docs.microsoft.com/en-us/cpp/cpp/const-cast-operator?view=msvc-160) Used to remove the **`const`**, **`volatile`**, and **`__unaligned`** attributes.
 >